marcusv77/searchable-image-database-angular/docs/admin/classification.rst

 ==============

 ..  image:: ../screenshots/admin-classification-list.jpg
-    :alt: Screenshot of Classification for administrator
+    :alt: Screenshot of list of images with classification for administrator
     :align: center

 When administrators click in one of the images,